- 9 minutes to read

 2. TCP Ports between Configuration Database and Log Databases / BizTalk SQL Server

-The Log API, Web API, Logging Service and the Monitoring Service accesses the Configuration Database using the configured Windows Service Account.
+The Log API, Web API, Logging Service, and the Monitoring Service access the Configuration Database using the configured Windows Service Account.

 1. TCP Ports between Nodinite Core Services and the Configuration Database